Home Hip Replacement Revision Surgery

 Removal & Reconstruction

 The surgeon carefully removes the old implant and any cement, preserving as much bone as possible.
+Reconstruction of any defects may involve stabilization of the joint with bone graft or metal augments if needed.
 The doctor may have to cause a “controlled fracture” of the thighbone if he has to remove the stem.
 This will be repaired once the new stem is inserted.
 Then the surgeon will insert new hip replacement components and test the motion of the new artificial hip.

 Recovery